 - The first and most important thing here is to define and understand your audience properly, based on the goals we’ve established above.
 Conduct market research and develop a buyer persona, and the key here is to especially find out your ideal audience’s search intent.

 - In a nutshell, search intent is the reason behind any search query: why the audience is making the search in the first place.
 The idea here is to align these potential search intent with your SEO objectives—as discussed above—.
-For example, if your SEO objective for your IT or technology business is to increase traffic, you might want to target keywords related to informational intent.
+For example, if your SEO objective for your IT or technology company is to increase traffic, you might want to target keywords related to informational intent.
 Similarly, you might also want to target keywords related to transactional or commercial intent.
 You might want to check out a brief guide on the different types of search intent here.

 - Based on these possible search intents, find your target keyword by following these important principles: